mrkkrp/dot-emacs/README.md

 # ⌨ Emacs Configuration Files

-What can I say… I'm productive like a devil now.
 Emacs is something that encourages its users to think about their productivity and once you started to search for ways to improve your workflow and efficiency — sky is the limit.

 ## Features